abhisek-pmap/Product-Design/README.md

 	You must agree to the license by opening Xcode.app before proceeding.

-The next set of applications will require the use of `Terminal`.
+The next set of commands and applications will require the use of `Terminal`.
+Install the Command Line Tools from Xcode:

+	xcode-select --install

 ## 2. Homebrew - Package Manager
 Homebrew [http://brew.sh](http://brew.sh) is a package management system that simplifies the installation of software on the Mac OS X operating system.